WestwoodRobotics/ftc.westwoodrobots.org/src/pages/outreach/awards.md

 - Inspires Judges to ask about specific information

 ### Think Award
-The Think Award can be earned by showing a deep understanding of the underlying science, mathematics, and game strategies and being knowledgable about general engineering information.
+The Think Award can be earned by showing a deep understanding of the underlying science, mathematics, and game strategies and being knowledgeable about general engineering information.

 #### Requirements:
 - Portfolio has engineering content